QUALINET/databases/_posts/2020-01-01-irccynivc_nama3ds1___cospad1.md

 ---
-access: 'A spreadsheet with the individual scores and the Mean Opinion Score (MOS) for each of the 110 Processed Video Sequences (PVS) is provided: Link: ftp://ftp.ivc.polytech.univ-nantes.fr/NAMA3DS1_COSPAD1/NAMA3DS1-CoSpaD1_MOS.xlsx
+access: 'The database is now available on Zenodo: https://zenodo.org/records/14916311 This includes the spreadsheet with individual scores and Mean Opinion Scores (MOS) for each of the 110 Processed Video Sequences (PVS), the PVS (avi videos), and preview images.'
-  The PVS (avi videos) are available on FTP server: Link: ftp://ftp.ivc.polytech.univ-nantes.fr/NAMA3DS1_COSPAD1/Avi_videos Preview images are provided for getting an impression on the content seen by the observers during the subjective experiment: Link: ftp://ftp.ivc.polytech.univ-nantes.fr/NAMA3DS1_COSPAD1/preview  Qualinet Databases Mirror: Link: ftpes://multimediatech.cz/IRCCyN_IVC/IRCCyN_IVC_NAMA3DS1_COSPAD1
-  Username: dbq-mirrors Password: kucykepe'
 author: IRCCyN/IVC
 categories:
 - video